 About Aventis Advisors

+Aventis Advisors is an M&A advisor technology and growth companies.
 We work with financial investors, strategic buyers and family offices looking to enter the Polish market through M&A. We help at all stages of the transaction, from identifying prospective acquisition targets to the negotiation and completion of transactions.
 Our firm also does sell-side engagements, advising on the sale of companies, spinoffs and divestments.
 We have the potential to reach a large variety of investors around the globe, providing our customers with the finest transaction conditions.
-Get in touch today to discuss your M&A needs.